dumabg/test_screen/src/README.md

 In the example project, in the `test` directory, you can find the `firebase_test_lab_android_devices.csv` and `firebase_test_lab_ios_devices.csv` files generated when the tests for example project was executed.
 If prefer, you can use it.

+Both classes have some constructor parameters to control the devices that returns:
+  - excludeSameLogicalSize: If a device is find with the same logical size than another device that already exists in the devices list, it is ignored.
+  - excludeTablets: If a device has width greater than height, it's ignored.
+  - excludeModels: Doesn't include in the device list these models.

 #### Other TestScreenConfig parameters
 For every test, `onBeforeCreate`, `wrapper` and `onAfterCreate` are called.